• The Androgen Society Endorses FDA's Class-Wide Labeling Changes for Testosterone Products

 Groundbreaking FDA Presentation Marks Historic Moment for Testosterone Therapy

-The Androgen Society made history last week as three of the field's most distinguished leaders—Dr. Mohit Khera, Dr. Marty Miner, and Dr. Abe Morgentaler—participated in a groundbreaking FDA panel that could fundamentally transform testosterone therapy access and patient care.
+On December 10, 2025, the Androgen Society made history as three of the field's most distinguished leaders—Dr. Mohit Khera, Dr. Marty Miner, and Dr. Abe Morgentaler—participated in a groundbreaking FDA panel that could fundamentally transform testosterone therapy access and patient care.

 This pivotal panel addressed critical barriers that have long hindered optimal patient treatment, with key recommendations presented to the FDA: